 Arms Trade Treaty

 Since the early 1990s, an active civil society campaign has been promoting the negotiation of a robust, comprehensive, legally-binding treaty to establish standards and restrictions on the international trade in conventional arms.
 After a seven year process at the United Nations, the treaty text was adopted by the UN General Assembly on 2 April 2013.
+It entered into force on 24 December 2014.
+States parties and signatories now meet regularly to assess implementation at Conferences of States Parties (CSPs).

 - First PrepCom, 12–23 July 2010